 The Seaweed Bath Co. knows its stuff — even

-(!) is reportedly a fan.
+is reportedly a fan.
 This particular scrub is formulated with antioxidant-rich ingredients such as seaweed, green tea, and coffee bean extract to instantly revitalize dull, tired skin for just under $15.
-Kim Kardashian The Seaweed Bath Co.
-Awaken Exfoliating Detox Body Scrub, $14.99, available at

 The Seaweed Bath Co.

-While it may be getting colder outside, this product — along with its crushed Tahitian coconut shells and premium coconut oil — will transport you straight to the beach.
-Don’t worry about feeling greasy: Unlike other brands, the oil is lightweight and absorbs quickly.
+While it might be unbearable outside, this product — along with its crushed Tahitian coconut shells and premium coconut oil — will transport you straight to the beach.
+Don’t worry about feeling greasy: Unlike other brands' formulas, this oil is lightweight and absorbs quickly.

-Back in April, indie brand Frank Body released a limited-edition, coffee-based Shimmer Scrub that reportedly had over
+Back in April of 2017, indie brand Frank Body released a limited-edition, coffee-based Shimmer Scrub that reportedly had over

 Reviewers of this oil-free exfoliating gel claim it works miracles to remove dead skin cells

-Transform your Sunday ritual into a more-luxurious experience with argan oil.
-Josie Maran's Sugar Balm Body Scrub is made with sugar crystals sized to gently refine your skin’s texture in an argan oil balm to restore the moisture balance.
+Transform your Sunday ritual into a more-luxurious experience with Argan oil.
+Josie Maran's Sugar Balm Body Scrub is made with sugar crystals to gently buff away flakes while natural oils keeps your sin from feeling stripped dry.

-Argan Sugar Balm Body Scrub, $38, available at .
+Argan Sugar Balm Body Scrub, $38, available at

 If we’re being real (really, really) real, our butts rarely get the love and attention they deserve when it comes to exfoliating in the shower.
 That’s where Anese’s

-popular Booty Scrub comes into play.
+comes into play.
 Walnut shell powder evens tone through gentle buffing, while vitamin E and several cold-pressed oils target dryness.
-Anese That Booty Tho.
-Booty Scrub, $28, available at .

 This scrub’s primary ingredients — almond milk imported from Spain and community-trade honey — protect dry, sensitive skin from being overworked.

-The Body Shop Almond Milk & Honey Gently Exfoliating Cream Scrub, $24, available at The Body Shop.
+Almond Milk & Honey Gently Exfoliating Cream Scrub, $24, available at

-Shea Moisture does wonders for naturally curly hair, but the brand also carries a line of amazing bath and body products for head-to-toe hydration.
+does wonders for naturally curly hair, but the brand also carries a line of amazing bath and body products for head-to-toe hydration.
 This scrub is a drugstore favorite thanks to its contouring, firming, and smoothing properties.
-Shea Moisture Superfruit Complex Hand and Body Scrub, $9.99, available at .

 Bliss brings the spa to your home with this self-heating scrub blended with sea salt, rosemary, and eucalyptus.